-For this Admiral Markets review, we opened a live account and deposited over €4,5oo.
+For this Admirals review, we opened a live account and deposited over €4,5oo.

 We traded the popular instrument in each market to determine the actual spreads and placed 12 trades in total.